 In addition to Learning Grants, GTC also offers supplementary funding for conference and fieldwork expenses on a competitive basis (thanks in part to the generosity of GTC alumni and the Annual Fund).
 Applications are open to all GTC students, and will normally be considered on a termly basis.
 The principal criterion will be the applicant's academic excellence.
 Further details can be found in the 'Guidelines' document below.

-The deadline for consideration will normally be Friday of 3rd Week in any term, although a second round may be held if sufficient applications are received by Friday of Week 8 and if funds remain for that term.
+The deadline for consideration will normally be Friday of Week 3 in any term, although a second round may be held if sufficient applications are received by Friday of Week 8 and if funds remain for that term.

 OPAL is run by the University of Oxford Language Centre.
 It is an early evening programme of courses lasting a full academic year, currently available in eight languages.
 Learners are expected to be highly motivated and well organized, and places are limited and competitive.